kyle-kelly/MMM-uber/README.md

 	}
 },
 ```
-The client ID and client secret are acquired through Uber by [registering as a devloper](https://developer.uber.com/).
+The Uber server token is acquired through Uber by [registering as a devloper](https://developer.uber.com/).

 ## Configuration Options